Zinoviy Vasyliv

-Zinoviy Vasylyovych Vasyliv (Зіновій Васильович Василів) is a Ukrainian retired footballer.
+Zinoviy Vasylyovych Vasyliv (Зіновій Васильович Василів; born 3 June 1973) is a Ukrainian football coach and former player.

-Career
+Playing career

-On August 21, 1992, he began his football career at Khutrovyk Tysmenytsia.
-On March 5, 1995, he made his debut for Prikarpatye Ivano-Frankovsk in a match against Dynamo Kyiv.
-After that he played again in "Khutrovyk", and also played 1 match in Krystal Chortkiv.
+On 21 August 1992, he began his football career at Khutrovyk Tysmenytsia.
+On 5 March 1995, he made his debut for Prikarpatye Ivano-Frankovsk in a match against Dynamo Kyiv.
+After that he played again in "Khutrovyk", and also played one match in Krystal Chortkiv.
 In the summer of 1998 he moved to Desna Chernihiv.
 During the winter break of the 1998–99 season, he transferred to Vinnytsia.
 In early 2001 he returned to Prikarpatye Ivano-Frankovsk.
-He also played 2 matches for Burshtyn's Energetika, and in August left for Moldova, where he defended the colors of the first-league Happy End (Kamianka).
+He also played two matches for Burshtyn's Energetika, and in August left for Moldova, where he defended the colors of the first-league Happy End (Kamianka).
 In early 2003 he returned home and then played in Prikarpatye Ivano-Frankovsk in the amateur championship of Ukraine.
 In the 2003–04 season he performed at the Techno-Center club (Rohatyn).
 In the summer of 2004 he accepted an invitation to the newly created Fakel (Ivano-Frankivsk), where at the end of the year he ended his career as a professional football player.
 After that he played in amateur clubs "Luzhany", "Karpaty" (Yaremche), Khutrovyk Tysmenytsia and "Cheremosh" (Verkhovyna).

-Coach career
+Coaching career

-Since July 2016 he has been working in the coaching staff of Prykarpattia Ivano-Frankivsk.
+From July 2016 Vasyliv worked in the coaching staff of Prykarpattia Ivano-Frankivsk.